 The El Centro Sector was first established July 1, 1924 and covered 410 square miles.
 In 1925, a permanent Station Headquarters was established located at Fourth and Main Streets, El Centro, California with other stations located in Westmorland and Niland.
 A Border Patrol Chief was assigned and was assisted by an Immigrant Inspector.
 The entire force consisted of 39 Patrol Inspectors with substations established in Jacumba, Westmorland, Niland and Yuma.

 At that time, an authorized force of 144 officers was established for the El Centro Border Patrol Sector.
 The officers who were detailed to the Imperial Valley area more than doubled the station's strength.
 As circumstances improved, the detailed officers returned to their respective stations and El Centro continued in the same operation.

-Today, our job is controlling the 71 miles of border within the El Centro Sector.
 In direct support of the National Strategy, the mission of El Centro Sector is working to protect the external boundaries of the United States and to prevent, detect, apprehend, and interdict terrorists, illegal aliens, smugglers, contraband, and violators of other laws.
 This mission is being accomplished utilizing a deterrence based enforcement strategy that employs a sophisticated blend of tactics, and technology and a highly visible deployment of agents.
-While new technologies and traditions are being created, the fundamental values of the Border Patrol still ring true, "Honor First".
+While new technologies and traditions are being created, the fundamental values of the Border Patrol still ring true, "Honor First."